guettli/open-source-paas/README.md

 This was cool some years ago.
 Now there are 430 open issues, and the development has stalled.

-## CloudFoundry

-Looks too heavy and too enterprise-like.
-The tutorial talks about billions of market value, but not how to install it on my VPS.

-Multi-Host: Yes

 ## CapRover

 [CapRover](https://github.com/caprover/caprover)